oat-sa/taohub-articles/forge/administrator-guide/enable-versioning.md

 Enable versioning
 =================

 By default the versioning feature is not enabled when you install TAO.
-The versioning require a versioning server which is not installed by default on your computer.\
+The versioning require a versioning server which is not installed by default on your computer.<br/>

 If you have access to a versioning system, you can follow the next points to enable versioning into TAO.

 Local working copy
 ------------------

-Firstly you need to be sure that you have a local folder where the http user (www-data for apache) can checkout the remote repository.\
+Firstly you need to be sure that you have a local folder where the http user (www-data for apache) can checkout the remote repository.<br/>

 By instance be sure that the folder *generis/data/versioning/* and its subfolders are writable for the http user (www-data for apache).

 Update the config file